 One of the sources said that Mediaset was obligated to resubmit the plan after the bylaws changes but still aimed to complete the merger by the current March 19 deadline.

 Earlier this week an Italian judge rejected Vivendi's request to suspend the plan.
 Vivendi said it would appeal against the decision.

-The reorganisation remains however on hold because a Spanish judge last year ruled in favour of Vivendi's request to halt the plan.
+The reorganization remains however on hold because a Spanish judge last year ruled in favor of Vivendi's request to halt the plan.
 A court in Spain on Thursday upheld the suspension and set a new hearing on Feb.
 18.

 A separate court hearing in the Netherlands on Vivendi's request to block Mediaset's overhaul is scheduled on Feb.
 10.

 (Reporting by Elvira Pollina; Editing by Susan Fenton)